 The AI Coding Agents Attack Surface

-Coding AI Agents are everywhere.
+AI Coding Agents are everywhere.
 Developers use local AI agents to write code, execute commands, manage files, and interact with external services.
 These tools operate with extensive privileges and access to sensitive corporate data.
 Agents have access to file systems and can read any project file or environment variable, run arbitrary commands and install packages, use tools to connect to production databases with stored credentials, and custom hooks that execute code on every action

 Security teams face two problems: